Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 6. How do I replace lost and damaged products?

 During the shipping process, sometimes things happen that are completely beyond your control.
-Maybe your package never makes it onto the delivery truck or it shows up at a customer’s doorstep completely bent and broken.
+Maybe your package never makes it onto the delivery truck due to labor shortages or it shows up at a customer’s doorstep completely bent and broken.

 For store owners, purchasing shipping insurance is a great way to protect your business from losing money on lost and damaged shipments.